opentrustlabs/opentrust-identity/README.md

 ##### 3. Security Event Callback Service

 The first question is: What is a security event?
-Technically, it is broad category of events, which could include breaches of security, access control denied, or any type of anomaly that you might want to take action on.
+Technically, it is broad category of events, which could include breaches of security, access control denied, or any type of anomaly that you might want to take action on (such as user who normally logs in from Chicago suddenly logging in from Moscow).
 For the purposes of this IAM tool, security events are the following:

 - User has registered (`user_registered`)
 - User account is locked due to too many failed login attempts  (`account_locked`)